-Viral Video Shows Donald Trump Touching His Mouth, Eyes, Shaking Hands, At Coronavirus Press Conference Friday
+Viral Video Shows Donald Trump Touching His Mouth, Eyes, & Shaking Hands At Coronavirus Press Conference

 — The Recount (@therecount) March 13, 2020

-But on Friday, Trump said that others were responsible for the testing delays.
+Trump said that others were responsible for the testing delays.

-“I don’t take responsibility at all,” Trump said, as quoted by a Politico report.
-Instead, Trump claimed that a “set of circumstances” and “rules, regulations and specifications from a different time” were responsible for the testing delays.
-Trump did not specify the “circumstances” he was referring to, however.
+“I don’t take responsibility at all,” Trump said, as quoted by Politico.
+Instead, he claimed that a “set of circumstances” and “rules, regulations and specifications from a different time” were responsible for the testing delays.

+The president did not specify the circumstances he was referring to, however.

+According to a Politico reporter who has covered the administration’s coronavirus response, Trump himself slowed the initial testing because he feared that a spike in the number of cases could hurt his re-election chances.